Mayor of Hull and East Yorkshire

-The mayor of Hull and East Yorkshire is the directly elected mayor who leads the Hull and East Yorkshire Combined Authority.
+The mayor of Hull and East Yorkshire is the strategic authority mayor who leads the Hull and East Yorkshire Combined Authority.
 The body, a combined authority, is responsible for the strategic administration of Hull and East Yorkshire.

 The first mayoral election was held in 2025 and the first elected mayor was Luke Campbell of Reform UK.

 The mayoralty covers the whole of the ceremonial county of the East Riding of Yorkshire, including the Hull City Council and East Riding of Yorkshire Council administrative areas.